edgarlr/edgarlr.com/_posts/react-carousel-using-hooks-and-css.md

 ## CSS Scroll Snap

-This property allows us to get more control over the scroll experience by setting different snap positions.
+I told you we will use modern CSS.
+This CSS property provide us a way to get more control over the scroll experience by setting different snap positions.

 ### `scroll-snap-type`